lewis-010/research-project/README.md

 >## Daily Output Trends
 - The second analysis was focused on changes in the daily output trends of Great Britain's PHES facilities.
 - This was done to identify changes in output patterns on a year to year basis by comparing the same month across various years.
-- Using a multi-index format of YEAR and DAY allowed these comparisons to be made.
+- Columns for both YEAR and DAY were extracted from ELEXM_utc date column.
+- These were the basis for using a multi-index format for the dataframe, allwoing for the comparison of the same months over various years in one figure.

 <p align="center">
 <img src="PNGs/PHES Generation for January.png" style="width: 330px"> <img src="PNGs/PHES Generation for April.png" style="width: 330px"> </p>